Rust Cheatsheet

 - For types that you want to always be clonable and within an

-. - In this case you do have to implement Clone manually for things to really work properly.
+Arcwithout needing to deal with the Arc everywhere, you can make an outer NewType that just contains anArc<InnerType>. - In this case you do have to implement Clone manually for things to really work properly.
 But it's pretty easy.

-- This pattern should only be used for types that you know will be passed around between threads or async contexts, such as connection pools.
+; // Implement methods on the outer type, which access the inner type.- This pattern should only be used for types that you know will be passed around between threads or async contexts, such as connection pools.
 Otherwise it's usually better to let the user of your library add an

-if needed.
+Arcif needed.

 - For types that you want to always be clonable and within an